cmusatyalab/elijah-openstack/README.md

   ``/var/log/nova``.

-2. If you still have problem in using Web interface though everything nova related service is successfully running, then it's likely to be a Dashboard problem.
+2. If you still have problem in using Web interface even though every nova related service is successfully running, then it's likely to be a Dashboard problem.
 We can debug it by manually running dashboard in debug mode.
 In regular OpenStack, Dashboard's code (Django) is located at